Christian Slater as Mark Hunter in Pump Up The Volume.

 New Virago

-A good tagline is like a picture, and “a newsletter about whatever the fuck I feel like writing” is both the epitome of blogging, and exactly what I want from Dawson, one of my favorite DBW-era partners in crime.
-She’s also a good follow on Bluesky.
+Every blog needs a good tagline, and her original “a newsletter about whatever the fuck I feel like writing” is both the epitome of blogging, and exactly what I want from Dawson, in particular, one of my favorite DBW-era partners in crime!

-Andrew Albanese is one of my favorite industry journalists, so his new media venture that aims to “center the role of libraries in the 21st Century publishing business” was an immediate must-subscribe.
+Albanese has been one of my favorite industry journalists for years, so his new media venture aiming to “center the role of libraries in the 21st Century publishing business” was an immediate must-subscribe.
+If you like going deep on libraries, you should subscribe, too.

 azteclady (Mastodon)

 I’m usually leery of anonymous social accounts, but I’ve been following her for years and she became even more important to me post-Twitter.
-She’s also active on Bluesky, and has a great blog that’s mostly romance reviews, but occasionally touches on other topics.
+She also has a great blog that’s mostly romance reviews, but occasionally touches on other topics.

 Jim Fallone (LinkedIn)

-If you like my newsletter, you’ll love Jim’s LinkedIn feed, as he regularly posts insightful commentary about publishing and geeky topics.
+If you like my newsletter, you’ll love Fallone’s LinkedIn feed, as he regularly posts insightful commentary about publishing and geeky topics.

 L. Rhodes (Mastodon)

 Of the interesting people I’ve “met” on Mastodon, Rhodes is one of my favorites, with consistently thoughtful posts about technology, along with a varied mix of other topics and a wry sense of humor.
-He occasionally gathers his thoughts on a specific topic on his blog.
+He occasionally gathers his thoughts on a specific topic on his blog, too.